Why Are You More Productive at Night (+ Tips for Night Owls)

 Aside from genetics, neurological studies and imaging have shown over and over again that early birds’ and night owls’ brains just work differently.

-Night owls reach their peak in the afternoon and evening, while the larks find that productivity boost earlier in the morning.
+Night owls find it natural to reach their peak in the afternoon and evening, while the larks find that productivity boost earlier in the morning.

 Circadian rhythm and metabolism’s role in a night owl’s routine